 We waited in line for several hours, sitting on the floor.
 Some people brought special stadium chairs and food, ready to camp out for the duration.
 I haven’t waited in line like that since sleeping overnight in a sleeping bag on the sidewalk in Washington, DC about 20 years ago.
 My friend Tribs and I went to see the Van Gogh show at the National Gallery.
 I’ll never forget the police officers kicking us through our sleeping bags to wake us up in the morning and get us vertical again to clear the sidewalk.

-So I left this show feeling like I’d been to Infinity, the Tulip Festival, a carnival funhouse, my grad school days, a sidewalk in Washington, DC, and moved a little closer to my wife.
+So I left this show feeling like I’d been to Infinity, the Tulip Festival, a carnival funhouse, my grad school days, a sidewalk in Washington, DC, and more.
 I visited in my mind with a couple of old friends (and foes).
-We made new acquaintances, not friends for life, but friends for an evening, friends we were happy to see again elsewhere in the exhibition.
+I made new acquaintances, not friends for life, but friends for an evening, friends I was happy to see again elsewhere in the exhibition.
 Were these just ultra-personal dots I was connecting, the criss-crossing of random stories that tell me I’m rambling as I’m getting older?
 Was there something more going on that I was tapping into?

 In one of the films, Kusama discussed her desire to add peace and love to the world, saying that each day is a “test for how much I can contribute to society.”
 If that’s the measuring stick, I believe that all these connections forged that night embody that desire, and prove it true.